This article contains affiliate links. If you use these links to buy something, we may earn commission.

 Choosing to become a nurse is a big commitment.
 It can be emotionally draining, the hours are long, and you can be exposed to some incredibly stressful situations.
 But it’s also hugely rewarding, with the ability to take your qualifications to the highest paying countries for nurses in the world and the opportunity to progress within a number of potential specialisms.

-If you’re interested in pursuing a career in this life-changing and highly sought after profession, here are just a few of the essential skills that you’ll need to make the grade.
+If you’re interested in pursuing a career in this life-changing and highly sought-after profession, here are just a few of the essential skills that you’ll need to make the grade.

 Correctly documenting patient and treatment information is equally important, as these notes can be used as legal evidence in court if needed.
 And if you don’t give a thorough handover to the next shift, mistakes can be made and patient safety can be compromised.

-2. Decision Making Skills
+2. Decision making

 Nursing has undergone a massive transition in the last 30 years, and as the levels of professionalism and training have increased, so too have the levels of responsibility.
 That means that in some instances, registered nurses (RNs) may be expected to make certain calls based on their own opinion and analysis.

-On these occasions, it’s critical to exercise solid decision making skills as the consequences could potentially have serious affects.
-The situation might also be time sensitive, or it could be within a high-pressure environment.
+On these occasions, it’s critical to exercise solid decision-making skills, as the consequences could potentially have serious affects.
+The situation might also be time-sensitive, or it could be within a high-pressure environment.

-3. Attention to Detail
+3. Attention to detail

 Possessing attention to detail can also help you identify certain behavioural patterns or symptoms in patients that could potentially be a red flag.
 For example, if you overlook something important during an initial consultation, you could be scrutinised and even face legal action for professional negligence.